Skip to main content

 AutoConfig maintains two types of ticker data:

-The historyInterval parameter bridges these two data types.
-It specifies how much time should elapse before AutoConfig considers moving an old snapshot into the historical data pool.
-The value of historyInterval is typically interpreted in minutes.
-Internally, Gunbot often converts this to seconds (e.g., historyInterval * 60) for comparison with timestamps.
+historyInterval links these two data types.
+It defines how much time should elapse before AutoConfig promotes an old snapshot into the historical data pool.
+The value is typically interpreted in minutes; internally, Gunbot often converts it to seconds (for example, historyInterval * 60) for timestamp comparisons.

-When the oldest snapshot in the snapshots array becomes older than the historyInterval relative to the most recent historical data point (or since the job started, if no history exists yet), it's eligible to be added to the history array.
+When the oldest snapshot in the snapshots array is older than historyInterval relative to the most recent historical point (or since the job started, if no history exists), it can be added to the history array.

 Configuring historyInterval

-The historyInterval is set as a numerical value within your AutoConfig job's JSON definition.
-This number represents the interval in minutes.
+Set historyInterval as a numeric value in your AutoConfig job JSON.
+This number represents minutes.

 {